 Pamela’s works are represented in public and private collections nationally and internationally, including that of the City of Melbourne, Museum Victoria, Art Bank and numerous regional galleries.

-Pamela has travelled the world extensively, both for work and pleasure.
+Pamela has traveled the world extensively, both for work and pleasure.
 These experiences are reflected in her evolving body of quirky, playful and thought-provoking works.

 Pamela Irving has a Bachelor of Education and Master of Arts from the University of Melbourne.Back